SsangYong Musso: Musso Sports (P100; 2002)

+Musso Pick-up

-Musso Pick-up (Q200; 2018)
+First generation (Q200; 2018)

-The Q200 series Musso, also called the Rexton Sports (Korean: 렉스턴 스포츠) in South Korea and Taiwan, is a pickup truck which debuted to Korean market and global market on Geneva Motor Show in March 2018.
-The car features SsangYong's new body-on-frame platform using Advanced High Strength Steel (AHSS), which shares with second generation of SsangYong Rexton.
+The Q200 series Musso, also called the Rexton Sports (Korean: 렉스턴 스포츠) in Italy (the word “Musso” means “donkey” in Venetian and also corresponds to the first syllables of the surname of the fascist dictator Benito Mussolini), South Korea and Taiwan, is a pickup truck which debuted to the Korean market and global market at the Geneva Motor Show in March 2018.
+The car featured SsangYong's new body-on-frame platform using Advanced High Strength Steel (AHSS), which it shared with the second generation SsangYong Rexton.

-The Musso is offered with a choice of a 225-horsepower 2.0 L e-XGDI 200T petrol turbo engine or 181 horsepower 2.2 L e-XDI 220 diesel engine which shares with the Rexton and available in two-wheel or part-time four-wheel drive.
+The Musso is offered with a choice of 225 hp 2.0 L e-XGDI 200T petrol turbo engine or 181 hp 2.2 L e-XDI 220 diesel engine which it shares with the Rexton and is available in two-wheel or part-time four-wheel drive.
 It is equipped with AISIN 6-speed automatic transmission or 6-speed manual transmission.
-The Musso pickup also provide Five-link suspension with optional Locking differential (LD).
-In Australia, the long wheelbase model XLV is also offered with rear leaf suspension in the base ELX model as standard and as an option in the mid spec Ultimate.
+The Musso pickup also includes Five-link suspension with optional Locking differential (LD).
+In Australia, the long wheelbase model XLV is offered with rear leaf suspension in the base ELX model as standard and as an option in the mid spec Ultimate.
 In the United Kingdom, the long wheelbase model is known as the Musso Rhino, using the New Zealand market model name as a top of the range trim level.